9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Elliott
 - [x] Rhett

+### Q2
-#### In the first match, we played in qualification match 2 on the blue alliance and went against 52455C and 93400A while being paired with 31055B.
-We won that match 129-83
+In the first match, we played on the blue alliance and went against 52455C and 93400A while allied with 31055B. **We won this match with 129-83.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20first%20match.PNG">

+### Q6
-#### In the second match, we played in a qualification match 6 on the red alliance and went against 93400A and 40976A while being allied with 93400B.
-We won that match 127-93
+In the second match, we played on the red alliance and went against 93400A and 40976A while allied with 93400B. **We won this match with 127-93.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20second%20match.PNG">

+### Q9
-#### In the third match, we played in qualification match 9 on the blue alliance and went against 9623T and 9623S while being allied with 3289A.
-Even though we lost 53-45, we still got WP because of 9623T DQd.
+In the third match, we played in qualification match 9 on the blue alliance and went against 9623T and 9623S while allied with 3289A. **We lost this match with 53-45, but still got the Auton WP because 9623T DQd.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/beaufort%20third%20match.PNG">

+### Q12
-#### The fourth match we played in a qualification match 12 on the blue alliance and went against 52455B and 40976A while being allied with 3289A
+In the fourth match, we played in a qualification match 12 on the blue alliance and went against 52455B and 40976A while allied with 3289A.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20fourth%20match.PNG">

+### Q17
-#### The fifth match we played in qualification match 17 on the red alliance, and went against teams 9623S and 52455B while being allied with 31055B; we won that match 113 to 58
+In the fifth match, we played in qualification match 17 on the red alliance, and went against teams 9623S and 52455B while allied with 31055B. **We won this match with 113-58.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20fifth%20match.PNG">

+### Q20
-#### The sixth match we played in a qualification match 20 on the red alliance, and went against teams 40976B and 31055A while being allied with 9623W
+In the sixth match, we played in a qualification match 20 on the red alliance, and went against teams 40976B and 31055A while allied with 9623W.

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufor%20sixth%20match.PNG">

-#### Alliance Selections
+### Alliance Selections
 We finished first with 13 WPs, 44 APs, and 378 SPs, and we had a final record of 6-0.
-We selected 52455A Hyper resolution, completed with 8 WPs, 24 APs, 249 SPs, and a final record of 4-2, but placed first in the skills competition.
+We selected 52455A Hyper Resolution, completed with 8 WPs, 24 APs, 249 SPs, and a final record of 4-2, but placed first in the skills competition.

-#### Semifinals 1-1
+### Semifinals 1-1
-We played on the red alliance and went against teams 93400A and 9623S, and we won that match 101-48
+We played on the red alliance and went against teams 93400A and 9623S. **We won this match 101-48.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20Semifinals.PNG">

-#### Finals 1-1
+### Finals 1-1
-We played on the red alliance and went against teams 31055B and 9623W, and we won that match 160-62, meaning we qualified for State Championships and finished 8-0
+We played on the red alliance and went against teams 31055B and 9623W. **We won this match with 160-62.**

+### End Result
+We were able to get through the tournament 8-0 and earning the Tournament Champion award, granting us a qualification to the State Championship.

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20Finals%20match.PNG">

 # 11/12/23

+## **Attendance**
+- [x] Elliott
+- [x] Rhett

 # 11/27/23 -

+## **Attendance**
+- [x] Elliott
+- [x] Rhett

 Rhett tried to fix seg fault issues in code and learned how to program individually addressable neopixels.
 Elliott exported the 3d face image of the custom polycarbonate extending wings.
 This custom polycarbonate was created in our current robot's CAD file in inventor to fit the specifications of our robot.
 The 3d face image was imported into a laser cutter, which cut the polycarbonate into the right shape.
 We could attach and test the wings after the laser cutter cut them successfully.

 # 12/2/23 Cocky's Cola Over Under Tournament MS/HS

+## **Attendance**
+- [x] Elliott
+- [x] Rhett

 ### Q1
-#### In the first match, we played in qualification match 1 against teams 29485B and 3796K while allied with 29073A.
+In the first match, we played in qualification match 1 against teams 29485B and 3796K while allied with 29073A.
 We tied that match 91-91.

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20first%20match.PNG">

 ### Q10